Why language matters

-It is an unsung hero that subtly permeates every aspect of our daily lives, since language matters a great deal, sometimes going unnoticed.
+It is an unsung hero that subtly permeates every aspect of our daily lives since language matters greatly, sometimes unnoticed.

-Aristotle postulated that the capacity to reason that distinguishes humans from animals is dependent upon language.
+Aristotle postulated that the capacity to reason, which distinguishes humans from animals, depends on language.

 The language was the very element that gave our prehistoric ancestors a competitive edge over other hominid species,

 ⤷ thus, allowing them to survive and flourish over the centuries through the establishment of communities.

 Indeed, language is a unique trait that lies at the very core of the human experience.

 Deep down, we know language is essential in our lives, even when we take it for granted.